Raise your hand with our best volunteer CV example

 If you have time to spare, volunteering for local charities or community projects can be a fulfilling activity.
-An effective CV for volunteering roles presents all of your skills in a concise, easy to read design.
-The format not only highlights your key capabilities such as customer service and communication, but also showcases why you should be chosen, including experience in similar roles or those where you have transferable experience.
+An effective CV for volunteering roles presents your skills in a concise, easy to read design.
+The format not only highlights your key capabilities such as customer service and communication but also showcases why you should be chosen, including experience in similar roles or those where you have transferable experience.

 Build a professional CV that gets you hired.

-Our example CVs for volunteer roles can demonstrate exactly what charities, non-profits, and community organisations will be keeping an eye out for:
+Our example CV for volunteering can demonstrate exactly what charities, non-profits, and community organisations will be keeping an eye out for:

-- Information on responsibilities: For every position the candidate has held they’ve provided a detailed list of their responsibilities.
-From simple tasks such as ‘cleaning kennels’ to more authoritative positions such as ‘educating families’, they’ve referenced everything to show their scope of experience.
+For every position you’ve held, show a detailed list of your responsibilities.
+From simple tasks such as ‘cleaning kennels’ to more authoritative positions such as ‘educating families’ or ‘project management’, reference everything to show your scope of experience.

-- Relevant skills: In the key skills section, the candidate has made sure qualities are relevant to the role of volunteer.
-‘Self-motivated’, ‘trustworthy and reliable’, and a ‘high level of organisation’ are all skills that will set them apart for popular volunteer roles.
+In the key skills section, add skills that are relevant to the role of a volunteer.
+‘Self-motivated’, ‘trustworthy and reliable’, and a ‘high level of organisation’ are all skills that will set you apart for popular volunteer roles.

 Do I need a certification to be a volunteer?

-Whether or not your role requires certification depends entirely on what it is.
-If you’re planning on supporting an animal shelter it may not necessarily be required, but a Diploma in Animal Care will definitely support you.
-For some volunteer roles a cerification is required, particularly with healthcare charities.
-Qualifications required here could include CPR certification.
+In short - not necessarily.
+Whether or not your role requires certification depends on what it is.
+If you’re planning on supporting an animal shelter it may not necessarily be required, but a Diploma in Animal Care will definitely help.
+For some volunteer roles, a certification is required, particularly with healthcare charities.
+They may need first aid or CPR certification.

 Where does volunteer work go on a CV?

 If you're applying for a volunteer role we recommend that your volunteer work goes just after your personal statement.
-This is where your new employer will be looking for relevant skills and knowledge.
+This is where organisations will be looking for relevant skills and knowledge.
 But if you’re supplementing your standard CV with previous volunteer positions, keep them in reverse chronological order along with other roles.

-With volunteer positions spanning multiple roles and industries they can require a wide range of skills.
-But there are a few skills that are very useful and you should be sure to include:
+With volunteer positions spanning multiple roles and industries, they can require a wide range of skills.
+There are many transferable skills that are very useful and you should be sure to include:

 Must-have skills for volunteer positions